 - physical evidence of drug use.

-There is one common defense that a driver’s defense lawyer can raise if he is charged with a DUI test refusal.
-This is to show that his arrest was not “lawful.”
-An example is if the arresting officer did not have probable cause for a DUI stop or arrest.
+There is one common defense that we can raise if you are charged with a DUI test refusal.
+This is to show that your arrest was not “lawful.”

 The implied consent law applies to all motorists in California.
 This includes both: